Our delicious Beer Battered Fish recipe has a crispy outside and flaky inside! Perfect for making beer battered fish and chips at home!

 Prep Pickles: In order to remove some of the excess water from the pickles (no one wants watery tartar sauce), lay each spear on its side on a cutting board and cut off the seeds.
 Cut remaining part of the pickle into small pieces and then using either a cheesecloth or clean hands, squeeze out as much remaining liquid as possible.

-Blend: Add prepared pickles to food processor along with mayo, dill, lemon juice, garlic, dijon and onion.
+Make Tartar Sauce: Add prepared pickles to food processor along with 1 cup mayo, 3 tablespoons fresh dill, 1-2 teaspoons lemon juice, 1 teaspoon garlic, 1-2 teaspoons dijon mustard and 1 tablespoon sweet yellow onion.
 Blend until consistency is smooth (don't over-blend).
+Taste and adjust any flavors, as desired.

 Heat Oil: Use a very deep cast iron skillet (we used a 5qt. cast iron skillet - 5.5 inches deep) and fill approx. 1/2 full with the oil of your choice.
-Bring oil between 375-400 degrees F.
+Bring oil between 375-400℉.

-Combine Batter: In a large bowl, whisk together the all-purpose flour, rice flour (or cornstarch), baking powder, kosher salt, black pepper, Old Bay Seasoning and onion powder.
-Whisk in the cold beer - the consistency should be a bit thinner than pancake batter.
+Combine Batter: In a large bowl, whisk together with 1 cup all-purpose flour, 1/2 cup rice flour OR cornstarch, 1 1/2 teaspoons baking powder, 1 1/2 teaspoons kosher salt, 1/4 teaspoon ground black pepper, 1/2 teaspoon Old Bay Seasoning and 1/2 teaspoon onion powder.
+Whisk in 12 oz *very cold* beer - the consistency should be a bit thinner than pancake batter.

 Serve: Remove with slotted fish spatula and transfer to paper towel-lined plate.
 Sprinkle with kosher salt and serve immediately with some tartar sauce and fresh lemon wedges.